 - Multi-Jurisdictional or Joint Agreement (SFN52661) - For multi-jurisdictional or joint agreement projects only.

-- Governor's Fund (SFN53734) - Request for the Governor’s Fund are accepted anytime throughout the year.
-All requests must go through their respective Regional Council.
+- Governors Fund (SFN53734) - Request for the Governor’s Fund are accepted anytime throughout the year.
+All requests must be sent to DCS.

 *System for Award Management (SAM) - Cities, counties, contractors, and subcontractors must be registered and in good standing on sam.gov.
 Contractor clearance must be performed prior to contract award.